frouioui/dashboard-epitech/README.md

 Each push create a new versions of the APIs and the Frontend service.

 The production environment dashboard is accessible at: `https://pedafy.com`

+## **Frontend**

+The frontend (main application) is available at `http://localhost` (on local env).

+We used ReactJS.
+Why did we?

+We decided to use ReactJS beceause it is a framework used by more and more companies.
+It is a nice assets to know how to use this technology when looking for a job.
+Also, it is a easy framework and does not require a lot of work to get around it.

+## **Bonuses**

+- Micro services Architecture.
+    - 10 independant services.
+    - 12 factors app.
+    - Each API respects ISO rules and follow the Richardson Maturity Mode.

+- Deploiement
+    - Travis CI deploys automatically to Google App Engine every single services

+- Database
+    - Usage of MySQL database
+    - PhpMyAdmin

+- Environment
+    - Two environment (Dev and Prod)
+    - Production servers
+        - 1 server for each service/API (beside PMA and SQL) for a total of 9 servers
+        - Code automatically pushed and run on servers for every push on branch master
+        - Managment of DNS
+        - SSL certificat
+        - Multiple routes (defines at the root of the repo './dispatch.yaml')

+- GitHub
+    - Huge usage of issue
+    - Huge usage of PR
+    - Daily meeting reports